uvarc/courses/workshops/cloud/README.md

 # Introduction to Cloud - Workshop

-In this workshop you will learn the basic functionality of two of the key services offered by AWS: S3 storage and EC2 compute.
+In this workshop you will learn the basic functionality of two of the most foundational services offered by AWS: S3 storage and EC2 compute.
 Follow the lab instructions below at your own pace.
 Please raise your hand or get the attention of an instructor if you have any questions.

 * S3 Operations
   * [Working with buckets using the web UI](#create-a-bucket-in-s3).